 1 Assets under management shown in Asset Management segment.
-The Private Bank further holds €547 billion of assets under management as of the same date.
+The Private Bank further holds €606 billion of assets under management as of the same date.

-- 2 The SRF is being built up over a period of eight years (2016-23) and will reach at least 1% of the amount of covered deposits of credit institutions in all twenty-one Banking Union countries.
-As of July 2023, the SRF stood at approximately €78 billion. - 3 Excluding specific items as defined by DB. - 4 Adjustment reflects mainly litigation, restructuring and severance charges that were €124 million higher than in Q3 2022. - 5 Data as of December 2022, last available. - 6 Data source is the Banque de France report on Indebtedness levels of non-financial entities international comparisons Q2 2023. - 7 including dividends paid in 2026 in respect of 2025 - 8 DB's TLAC requirement is equivalent to 6.75% of its leverage exposures as of the end of Q3 2023. - 9 This includes senior preferred and senior non-preferred issuances, as well as AT1 and Tier 2 instruments. - 10 In particular, for junior senior unsecured debt, the 2018 legal changes to Germany's bank insolvency rank order has lowered the likelihood of government support being available for these instruments, because they legally rank pari passu with most of the outstanding (statutorily subordinated) senior unsecured debt instruments issued up until 20 July 2018.
+- 2 Up from the initial target set at 3.5-4.5% for the period - 3 Deutsche Bank's €1.3 billion provision for Postbank litigation will reduce Q2 profit, 29 April 2024 - 4 The SRF has been built up over a period of eight years (2016-2023) and, reached its target level of at least 1% of the amount of covered deposits of credit institutions in all twenty-one Banking Union countries at the end of 2023. - 5 Adjustment reflects mainly litigation, restructuring and severance charges that were €172 million higher than in Q1 2023. - 6 Data as of December 2023, last available. - 7 Data source is the Banque de France report on Indebtedness levels of non-financial entities international comparisons Q3 2023. - 8 the ratio pro-forma includes the €1.3 billion provisions for Postbank litigation, as disclosed by the bank. - 9 including dividends paid in 2026 in respect of 2025 - 10 DB's TLAC requirement is equivalent to 6.75% of its leverage exposures as of the end of Q1 2024. - 11 This includes senior preferred and senior non-preferred issuances, as well as AT1 and Tier 2 instruments. - 12 In particular, for junior senior unsecured debt, the 2018 legal changes to Germany's bank insolvency rank order has lowered the likelihood of government support being available for these instruments, because they legally rank pari passu with most of the outstanding (statutorily subordinated) senior unsecured debt instruments issued up until 20 July 2018.
 This pari passu ranking of junior senior unsecured debt with legacy (statutorily subordinated) senior unsecured instruments makes it less likely that German authorities would selectively support the legacy instruments (which we reclassified into junior senior unsecured debt), following clarification that the German authorities expect these liabilities to bear losses in a resolution.
 As a result, our government support assumption for these instruments is 'Low'.